Wire-Network/wire-sysio/docs/02_cleos/02_how-to-guides/how-to-buy-ram.md

 * You have an account

-* Ensure the reference system contracts from `eosio.contracts` repository is deployed and used to manage system resources
+* Ensure the reference system contracts from `sysio.contracts` repository is deployed and used to manage system resources

 * You have sufficient token allocated to your account

-* Install the currently supported version of `cleos`
+* Install the currently supported version of `clio`

 * Unlock your wallet